MagicMirrorOrg/MagicMirror-Documentation/development/core-module-file.md

   _visibility locking_ below.
-- `onError(error)` - Function - If a module is hidden with other lock strings and can therefore not be shown the onError callback triggers with an error object, if specified in the options.
+- `onError(error)` - Function - If a module is hidden with other lock strings and can therefore not be shown the onError callback triggers with an error object, if specified in the options (_Introduced in version: 2.15.0_).
 - `animate` - String - (_Introduced in version: 2.25.0._) Show the module with a special animation.
 It will use an `animateIn` type name.
 All animations name are available in [Animation Guide](../modules/animate.html#animatein)

 ::: warning Notes: